February 11, 2019

 Back in 1969, Wheaton College President Dr. Hudson Armerding tapped Frank Gaebelein, the headmaster of a Long Island, New York Christian college-preparatory school, to lead the first Faith and Learning Seminar.
 According to Wheaton’s Dr. Timothy Larsen, who now directs the program, Gaebelein was the “intellectual architect” of what came to be a foundational element of Wheaton College’s philosophy of education.

-But the program really took off when Provost Dr. Stanton Jones made a push to get it funded, according to Larson, who added: “Where your treasure is, there your heart is also—and Wheaton believes in this.”
+But the program really took off when Provost Dr. Stanton Jones made a push to get it funded, according to Larsen, who added: “Where your treasure is, there your heart is also—and Wheaton believes in this.”

 What started as a couple-week crash course in the summer in Gaebelein’s time evolved into a year-long program.
 Now all Wheaton College tenure-track professors, as well as non-tenure-track professors who want to opt-in, join the Seminar during their second year at the College.
 They read a new book each week and participate in weekly discussions, which helps prepare them to write a Faith and Learning paper on the subject of their choice, related to their discipline.